-A: A newly (2019) designed Internet protocol focusing on a much, much more light-weight to the Web (www).
-By design it’s free from user-tracking, commercial advertizing and such.
+A: A newly (2019) designed Internet protocol focusing on being much, much more light-weight compared to the Web (www).
+By design it’s free from user-tracking, commercial advertising and such.
 It is capable on distributing media files like images, sound files, etc, but the actual pages are text-focused (and thus content focused).
 Head over here if you want to learn more.

 Q: What’s wrong with the Web?

 A: Far too much to be listed here.
 But think for yourself: Do you really enjoy all the intrusive advertising?
 Isn’t it such a waste of time to stay up to date on blocking as many of those attacks on your privacy all the time?
 Doesn’t the Web feel like it’s overrun by, well, hordes of people lacking even the most basic ideas of civilization and culture?
 I could go on and on here, talking about modern browsers becoming more complex than some entire operating systems and things – but I guess you either got my point by now or we simply disagree on this matter.
 I’ve written much more on that topic in this post.

 Q: Does Gemini really think it can replace the Web?

 A: Not at all.
 It’s an attempt to create a better place online.
 There’s no need to choose only one unless you want to.
 A lot of people browse Gemini when they are in the mood for some quiet, distracted reading of interesting things and continue using the Web where they either have to or were it even makes some sense.